The Lion and the Jewel: Noon

 Sidi is at a road near the marketplace.
 Lakunle follows her, while carrying the firewood that Sidi asked him to help her get.
 She admires the pictures of her in the magazine.
 Then Sadiku appears wearing a shawl over her head.
 She informs her that the Lion (Baroka) wishes to take her as a wife.
 Lakunle is outraged, but Sidi stops him.
 Lakunle changes tactics, telling her as his lover to ignore the message.
 Sadiku took that as a yes, but Sidi dashed her hopes, saying that since her fame had spread to Lagos and the rest of the world, she deserves more than that.
 Sadiku presses on, dissembling that Baroka has sworn not to take any more wives after her and that she would be his favourite and would get many privileges, including being able to sleep in the palace rather than one of the outhouses.
 As Baroka's last wife, she would also be able to become the first, and thus head wife, of his successor, in the same way that Sadiku was Baroka's head wife.
 However, Sidi sees through her lies, and tells her that she knew that he just wanted fame "as the one man who has possessed 'the jewel of Ilujinle'".
-Sadiku is flabbergasted, she insults and attempt to hit Lakunle for what he has done to her.
+Sadiku is flabbergasted, she insults and attempts to hit Lakunle for what he has done to Sidi.